Frankie Bridge: 2006–2015: Solo projects, shop work, and The Saturdays

-In Summer 2010, The Saturdays released their first mini album (their third album overall) Headlines!, which charted at number 3 in the UK and number 10 in Ireland.
+In Summer 2010, the Saturdays released their first mini album (their third album overall) Headlines!, which charted at number 3 in the UK and number 10 in Ireland.
 The band released their eighth single, "Missing You", which charted at number three in the UK and number six in Ireland.
-Rochelle Wiseman confirmed that the second single from the album would be "Higher" It was later confirmed, by the band's official website that Flo Rida had recorded vocals for "Higher".
-On Your Radar was the girls' third studio album, reaching a disappointing number 23 in the UK and spending only three weeks in the UK Top 75, but featured the top-ten hits, "All Fired Up" and "Notorious" as well as single, "My Heart Takes Over".
-In December 2011, the group went on their first headlining arena tour, All Fired Up Tour!
-The band released their first single taken from their fourth studio album "30 Days" in May 2012, which peaked at number seven.
-Later in the year, they temporarily moved from London to Los Angeles in hope to break America.
+Rochelle Wiseman confirmed that the second single from the album would be "Higher".
+It was later confirmed by the band's official website that Flo Rida had recorded vocals for "Higher".
+On Your Radar was the group's third studio album, reaching a disappointing number 23 in the UK and spending only three weeks in the UK Top 75, but featured the top-ten hits "All Fired Up" and "Notorious", as well as another single, "My Heart Takes Over".
+In December 2011, the group went on their first headlining arena tour, All Fired Up Tour!.
+In May 2012, the band released "30 Days", their first single that was to later feature on their fourth studio album; the song peaked at number seven in the UK.
+Later in the year, they temporarily moved from London to Los Angeles in the hope of breaking America.
 Helping increase their single sales in America, E!
-Network broadcast Chasing The Saturdays, a reality TV show following the girls during their three-month stay in America.
+Network broadcast Chasing the Saturdays, a reality TV show following the girls during their three-month stay in America.
 The show premiered in January 2013, and was cancelled after one series.
 The band released "What About Us" (featuring rapper Sean Paul) in March 2013, which became their first number one single and was the biggest selling single of the year (at that point).
-Later on in the year, "Gentleman" and "Disco Love" were released; with both of them charting in the top 15.
+Later on in the year, "Gentleman" and "Disco Love" were released, with both of them charting in the top 15.
 Their album Living for the Weekend became the band's fourth top ten album.
 The final single taken from the album was a fan favourite.
 The radio mix of "Not Giving Up" was released in April 2014 and was their seventeenth top 40 single.
-The band went on hiatus in 2014, and released a greatest hits album Finest Selection: The Greatest Hits the same year.
-The only single released from the album, "What Are You Waiting For?" charted at number thirty-seven, making it their lowest-charting single to date.
+The band went on hiatus in 2014, and released a greatest hits album, Finest Selection: The Greatest Hits, the same year.
+The only single released from the album, "What Are You Waiting For?", charted at number 37, making it their lowest-charting single to date.